IQSS/dataverse/doc/sphinx-guides/source/admin/dataverses-datasets.rst

     curl -H "X-Dataverse-key: $API_TOKEN" http://$SERVER/api/admin/dataverse/$dataverse-alias/addRoleAssignmentsToChildren

-Configure a Dataverse Collection to store all new files in a specific file store
+Configure a Dataverse Collection to Store All New Files in a Specific File Store
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To direct new files (uploaded when datasets are created or edited) for all datasets in a given Dataverse collection, the store can be specified via the API as shown below, or by editing the 'General Information' for a Dataverse collection on the Dataverse collection page.
 Only accessible to superusers. ::